Should I Start a Podcast (You Might NOT Be Ready)

 After asking, “Should I start a podcast?” your next question should be, “What do I want to talk about?”

 When selecting a subject for your podcast, make sure it has longevity.
 For instance, you probably can’t get much mileage from a series about clipping the nails of a Golden Retriever.
-But you can discuss Golden Retriever care for weeks or even years.
+But you can discuss things like Golden Retriever care for weeks or even years.

 Before committing to any topic, sit down and write out 25 potential show topics.
 If you can’t reach 25 fairly easily, you’ll likely have difficulty sustaining that podcast.